Challenges in rural communities impact a significant portion of the U.S. on a daily basis.

 Cultivate Partnerships with Larger Health Systems

 Partnerships with larger health systems provide direct access to medical specialists allowing them to impact multiple rural locations.
 Cleveland Area Hospital currently has active alliances with larger health systems both in Tulsa and Stillwater.
-The engagements with the larger health systems include a Cardiology bus which provides outpatient cardiac testing and a Cardiologist on-site to see patients.
 Continuing our efforts to expand the partnerships with larger health systems will facilitate providing medical education and care management by linking specialists and local providers on-site and through technology which enables them to reach more people with quality care within their community.

 Increase Financial Sustainability